Albert And Elaine Borchard Foundation Inc

 • Clear articulation of project importance and impact

-Financial Responsibility: The requirement for both audited financial statements (within 2 years) and current unaudited statements indicates the foundation prioritizes organizations with strong financial oversight and transparency.
+Financial Responsibility: The requirement for both audited financial statements (within 2 years) and current unaudited statements indicates the foundation prioritises organisations with strong financial oversight and transparency.

-Proven Track Record: The invitation-only model suggests the foundation favors organizations with established reputations or connections to board members' areas of expertise.
+Proven Track Record: The invitation-only model suggests the foundation favours organisations with established reputations or connections to board members' areas of expertise.
 Past grantees that have demonstrated success may be invited to reapply for continued funding.

-Specialized Research Excellence: For the three research centers, academic rigor and innovative research in law and aging, international education, and literary arts are paramount.
-These programs have funded scholars from institutions including East Carolina University, Virginia Commonwealth University, University of Vermont, Loyola Marymount University, and University of Southern California.
+Specialised Research Excellence: For the three research centres, academic rigour and innovative research in law and aging, international education, and literary arts are paramount.
+These programmes have funded scholars from institutions including East Carolina University, Virginia Commonwealth University, University of Vermont, Loyola Marymount University, and University of Southern California.

 Recent Grant Examples: